petterfreak/yeapp_documentation/README.md

 - LESS files can easily be found because they are separated per component basis.
 For example a table element specific less file can be found under the less/app/tables.less path.

-- The less files of bootstrap are copied into under __master/less/bootstrap__ path to avoid the conflict of different versions (during bower update).
+- The less files of bootstrap are copied into under __src/less/bootstrap__ path to avoid the conflict of different versions (during bower update).

 - We strive for not modifying the Bootstrap's files directly.
-The bootstrap specific less files are overridden by the application what you can find under __master/less/app__ directory.
+The bootstrap specific less files are overridden by the application what you can find under __src/less/app__ directory.

-- The __master/less/main.less__ file stands for the includes of mandatory dependencies of the App.
+- The __src/less/app.less__ file stands for the includes of mandatory dependencies of the App.

+- The __src/less/landingpage.less__ stands for the includes of mandatory dependencies of the Landing page.

-- The __master/less/landingpage.less__ stands for the includes of mandatory dependencies of the Frontend.
+- The __src/less/support.less__ stands for the includes of mandatory dependencies of the Support center template.

 __Note: If you would like to create custom components, we strongly advise you that to put the new content into a different file, otherwise it will be overridden during the update.__